 Crumbles are easy for chickens to eat so they are often used to feed young birds (like the crumble shown for turkeys in Figure 2).
 But chickens tend to waste crumbles, so pellets are often preferred for adult birds (like the pellet shown in Figure 1).

 Feeds for growing poultry are typically offered in either medicated or non-medicated formulations.
 Medicated feeds (like the example shown in Figure 2) are used to help prevent losses due to the disease coccidiosis.
 They contain a coccidiostat (often amprolium) and may contain an antibiotic.
-Medicated rations can be fed to chicks intended for egg-laying up to 16 weeks of age and meat birds up to five days prior to slaughter.
+Medicated rations can be fed to chicks for egg-laying up to 16 weeks of age and meat birds up to five days before slaughter.

 NATURAL POULTRY FEEDS